ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 ##  Raster Data
 Let's start by loading the raster data:

-1. Click on the *Open Datta Source Manager* button on your toolbar.
+1. Click on the *Open Data Source Manager* button on your toolbar.
 It looks like three cards (one red, one yellow, and one blue) fanned out.
+Or, find it on the *Layer* menu.
 1. Click the *Raster* button (it looks like a checker board) on the left side of the *Data Source Manager* window.
-1. Click on the "..." button and then navigate to where you saved your workshop data and select the *DEM_SF.tif* file.
+1. Click on the "..." button in the *Source* section in the middle of the window.
+Navigate to where you saved your workshop data and select the *DEM_SF.tif* file.
-1. Click *Open*.
+3. Click *Open*.
+4. Some options will appear on the page.
+We can leave the defaults for this dataset.
-1. Finally, click "Add" and you should see a black and white raster image appear in the map canvas below the dialog you're working in.
+5. Finally, click "Add" and you should see a black and white raster image appear in the map canvas below the dialog you're working in.
+If the *Select Transformation* dialog pops up, select a transformation you feel fits the data well.
+I'd recommend *NAD83 to WGS 84 (43)* because it has a high accuracy and is intended for California north of 36.5 degrees north.

 You can leave the *Data Source Manager* window open so we can add some more data.